Siubaak/restal/README.md

 | id           | ObjectID(_id) | required    | highest priority, ignore "cond" param |
 | cond         | json          | optional    | query object for mongodb, see [mongodb manual](https://docs.mongodb.com/manual) |

 No request body is needed.
+If all query params are missing, all documents of the collection will be deleted.

 ## Extention